HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 What is it?

-Organic traffic refers to the traffic your site receives as a result of organic clicks.
-It means the part of your site traffic you receive through the SERP without paying as you would in PPC or display ads.
+Organic traffic refers to the traffic your site receives from organic clicks.
+It is the part of your site traffic you receive through the SERP without paying as you would in PPC or display ads.

 Why should you measure it?